 Program Plans provide you with a sample of course sequences.
 Click to request an Academic Program Plan.

 Academic Coaching is available to students in need of additional support in core courses.
-Columbia University School of Nursing doctoral and master’s students are trained as academic coaches and provide weekly individual or small group tutoring and pre-exam review sessions.
+Columbia University School of Nursing doctoral students are trained as academic coaches and provide weekly small group tutoring and pre-exam review sessions.
 Academic coaches assist students with mastering course content, time, organization, and study management skills.

 To begin coaching or tutoring services, submit a request form.
 If you have questions contact the Office of Academic Services and Reporting, SON-OAE@cumc.columbia.edu.

 - Stop by for drop-in hours early in the semester – not the day before an exam.
 Leave time to study after your session.

 - RSVP to group sessions so coaches can plan for appropriate space.